Make a plan with your people.

 - Agree on a place to meet.
 How about a park?
 A landmark?
 Don’t choose a house—in case it’s inaccessible.

-Read and print our Winter Weather Guide to learn a few easy steps to stay safe.
+Read and print our Torndao Guide to learn a few easy steps to stay safe.

 Monitor changing weather